Small Walk In Closet Organization Ideas

 You can see how tiny

-With two rows of clothing rods, we have more hanging space for hanging clothing.
+With two rows of clothing rods, we have more hanging space for hangers filled with clothes.

 Add some shelving for folded clothing items